OpenTechFund/secure-email/README.md

 1. **Identifiers**: Using key fingerprints as unique identifiers has some advantages, but it also makes user identifiers impossible to remember.
 There is a lot of utility in the convenience of memorable username handles, as evidence in the use of email addresses and twitter handles.
 1. **Data Availability**: Unless also paired with a cloud component, peer-to-peer networks have much lower data availability than other approaches.
 For example, it takes much longer to update message deliveries from a peer network than from a server, particularly when the device has been offline for a while.
 Also, if a device is lost or destroyed, generally the user loses all their data.

 Most of these challenges have possible technological solutions that might make peer-to-peer approaches the most attractive option in the long run.
+For example, researchers may discover ways to make p2p networks less battery intensive.
 For this reason, it is important that research continue in this area.
 However, [in the long run we are all dead](https://en.wikiquote.org/wiki/John_Maynard_Keynes) and peer-to-peer approaches face serious hurdles before they can achieve the kind of user experience demanded today.

 <a name="bitmessage"></a>Bitmessage
 -----------------------------------------------------------